 Turning Last-Generation Technology into STEM Opportunities

 Lundbeck is putting a new twist on technology in education.
-Last year, the company launched a device buy-back program, which makes retired corporate mobile phones and tablets available for employees to purchase for personal use.
+The company launched a device buy-back program, which makes retired corporate mobile phones and tablets available for employees to purchase for personal use.
 However, instead of paying Lundbeck for the device, employees donate the amount of the device’s purchase price to Perspectives/IIT Math and Science Academy.
+Since its inception, the program has generated $100,000 in employee donations to Perspectives.

 The charter school, which is located on Chicago’s South Side, is focused on science, technology, engineering and math (STEM) education.
 It serves students from some of the city’s most economically challenged communities.
-Over the past eight years, Lundbeck has partnered with the school to enhance learning opportunities and inspire students toward careers in the sciences.
-The buy-back program is only one example of Lundbeck’s commitment to nurture the next generation of scientists, and in just 12 months, it has generated more than $30,000 for the school.
+Over the past 11 years, Lundbeck has partnered with the school to enhance learning opportunities and inspire students toward careers in the sciences.

 The Lundbeck IT Buy-Back Program helps close the equity gap by investing in teaching and learning materials for the classroom.